Sriteja07/Slack_qa_bot/README.md

 ## Features

 .
-Item Upload PDF documents directly in a slack channel containing the bot.
+Item Upload PDF documents directly in a Slack channel containing the bot .
+Item Ask questions from the content of the PDF
 .
-Item Ask questions from the content of the PDF.
-.
-Item Get accurate and context-based answers.
+Item Get accurate and context-based answers